emranweb/daisyui-snippet/README.md

 ## Features

--   **DaisyUI Button Snippets**: Easily insert DaisyUI button components with various styles and configurations into your code.
+-   **DaisyUI Snippets**: Easily insert DaisyUI components with various styles and configurations into your code.

+## Snippets

 **Buttons:**